aanderse/LdapRecord.com/source/docs/model-relationships.md

 the given parent models [virtual attribute](https://ldapwiki.com/wiki/Virtual%20Attribute) such as `memberof`.

-> {note} Since this relationship uses virtual attributes, you cannot
+> Since this relationship uses virtual attributes, you cannot
 > use `attach()` or `detach()` methods.
 This also means that
 > for each entry that is contained in the virtual attribute,
 > they will be queried for individually which can be very